Concentrations provide you with intensive study either within a discipline or in a unified theme across disciplines.

 - Delineate interpersonal competencies and awareness of the social and moral dimensions of decisions.

-Students may propose a self-designed concentration, subject to approval of a faculty advisor.
-The proposal must show why the planned coursework will enhance a students career objectives or intensify an area of inquiry not offered by the existing concentrations.
+Students may propose an individual studies concentration, subject to approval of a faculty advisor.
+The proposal must show why the planned coursework will enhance a student's career objectives or intensify an area of inquiry not offered by the existing concentrations.

-Completion of this specialization, along with the required completion of another concentration, will prepare students to work in the global food and agribusiness industry and supporting industries.
-Note: completion of one of the above listed concentrations is required in addition to the coursework in this specialization.
+Completion of this specialization will prepare students to work in the global food and agribusiness industry and supporting industries.